sugesg/sugesg.github.io/_pages/about.md

 In 2025, I obtained my PhD from the School of Computer Science and Technology at Zhejiang University, under the supervision of Professor Jianwei Yin and co-supervised by Professor Shuiguang Deng.
 My primary research focuses on multimodal learning, data mining and intelligent healthcare, with a particular emphasis on large vision-language models in the intelligent regulatory tasks.

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉 A co-authored regular paper has been accepted by Cell Discovery 2025.
 - *2025.05*: &nbsp;🎉🎉 Joined the School of Software Technology at Zhejiang University as a Postdoctoral Researcher.
 - *2025.03*: &nbsp;🎉🎉 Obtained a PhD from the School of Computer Science and Technology at Zhejiang University.
 - *2024.11*: &nbsp;🎉🎉 A first-author regular paper has been accepted by SIGKDD 2025.